NetworkedPlanet/website/_posts/2016-01-18-closed-shared-open.md

   - open data
   - video
 comments: true
+icon: /assets/images/blog/data_padlock64.png
+iconalt: A padlock with the word Data over it
 ---

 While we are great fans of Open Data, it is just one part of a spectrum from data that